kyma-project/community/internal/proposals/logs/streams/README.md

 cons:
 - cannot set timestamp format.
-The default time format looks like this:  `2020-12-22T12:52:39.906885+01:00`
+The default time format looks like this:  `2020-12-22T12:52:39.906885+01:00` According to Go (`apex/apex_test.go`) and python ` rfc3339-validator 0.1.2` this logged time is valid rfc3339 timestamp.
 - it's not possible to log errors to stderr and other things to stdout

 ## Run Examples
 run example :